 More recently, I have been editing books on a freelance basis, helping writers shape, refine, and go more deeply into their novels, memoirs, nonfiction, and hybrid works.
 My clients have included acclaimed authors Dale Kushner, Wayétu Moore, David Lida, and Carmen Gentile.

-I am currently working on my own novel, and have received writing fellowships from The Virginia Center for the Creative Arts and the Ragdale Foundation.
-Most recently I was awarded the Stone Residency at The Museum of Loss and Renewal in Molise, Italy.
-I also work as a co-curator of the Murmrr Lit reading series at Murmrr Theatre in Brooklyn, where I have hosted and introduced authors including George Saunders, Karl Ove Knausgaard, Maggie Nelson, and Chris Kraus.
+For my own writing I have received fellowships from The Virginia Center for the Creative Arts and the Ragdale Foundation.
+In 2022 I was awarded the Lori White Nonfiction Fellowship at Porches Writing Retreat in Virginia.
+In 2019 I was awarded the Stone Residency at The Museum of Loss and Renewal in Molise, Italy.
+I've also worked as a co-curator of the Murmrr Lit reading series at Murmrr Theatre in Brooklyn, where I hosted and introduced authors including George Saunders, Karl Ove Knausgaard, Maggie Nelson, and Chris Kraus.
 At Johns Hopkins University, I studied fiction writing with John Barth, Edna O'Brien, Madison Smartt Bell, and Stephen Dixon.

 I grew up in Pittsburgh (that's western PA in the photo above) and now live north of New York City in the Catskill mountains.
 I love being around creative people, read widely, listen to music obsessively, and frequently pull over to write things down when I drive.

 My interview with legendary writer Denis Johnson, unearthed after his death, on Longreads.

 Longreads essay, "Wrestling With the Ghosts in My Head"

 The Weeklings essay, "The Gravity of the Situation."

 A reconsideration of Robert Altman's cult-classic TV series, Tanner '88, in The Barnes & Noble Review.